vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ```

-The most obvious change is that the class name is now different.
-I figured it would be more flexible if I leave the door open for extension.
-Other classes might benefit as well.
+The most obvious change is that the class name for `MarkdownComposer` is different.
+I figured it would be more flexible as `TextComposer`.
+Other classes might benefit from that change as well.
 If I need to add the ability to compose `.html` or `.txt` files, I already have a home for them.

-It’s easy to see that the refactored `TextComposer` is now kept in the dark about the object in charge of extracting data.
-Now we could easily change the name of  `PageExtractor`, or even swap it out completely with something different.

-Of course we have one dependency left in here that we should talk about.
-With the `page_extractor` object ready to extract inside the `TextComposer` class, it needs to do its business.
-That means it needs to use the API of the `PageExtractor` class at some point.
-That dependency stays.
-Therefore, if we change the method calls we might break the class that was injected with it.

-I hope it’s clear why this dependency is necessary and how it already improved the level of fragility in here.
-Also, it hopefully illustrated how change can ripple through an application and why we would rather opt for extensions than changes to existing code.
-It’s hard to predict how a little change can ripple through your codebase.
-Better err on the side of sanity and safety and minimize the risk of tight coupling as much as we can.
+It would only be logical to go from preparing markdown to preparing HTML and beyond.
+All without changing existing code and with stronger cohesion.

 `TextComposer` is now also significantly simpler.
 We don’t need to fumble around with the options hash of extracted data.
 The API is also less smelly.
-Oh, yes and I decided to just request `markdown` without the compose part when I got rid of `compose_markdown`.
-It only requested a private method and was not as much needed as I thought in the beginning.
-Now we have a `markdown` method in charge for that kind of text and it would be easy to add `txt` or `html` methods without changing existing code.
+Oh, yes and I decided to get rid of `prepare_markdown`.
+It only requested a private method `compose_markdown` which was not as much needed as I thought in the beginning.
+My bad!
+Now we have a `markdown` method in charge for that kind of text and it would be easy to add `txt` or `html` methods.
 OCP!

 #### before